-Provide agreed regular financial and performance reports.
+Provide agreed regular financial and performance reports including relevant analysis.

 Implement appropriate procedures for the collection, refund, reduction and waiver of fees.

 Provide financial support and advice to the Board and relevant committees, including strategies for managing specific issues, fee setting and achievement of agreed levels of equity.